flori/term-ansicolor/README.md

 ## License

-Apache License, Version 2.0 – See the LICENSE file in the source archive.
+This software is licensed under the Apache 2.0 license.